In 2020 – You can make a difference starting now!

 Starting January 13, join our online forum, called Thoughexchange, and voice your ideas, see the ideas of others, and highlight what matters most to you.

 By sharing your thoughts and ideas through Thoughtexchange, you will shape how we identify priorities in the coming years.
-From technology to fine arts, and from more resources in the classroom to improved strategies for student social and emotional well-being – your ideas matter!
+From robotics to fine arts, and from more resources in the classroom to improved strategies for student social and emotional well-being – your ideas matter.